Metron-Project/metron-project.github.io/blog/2025-10-12-september-update/index.md

 ## Collected Editions

-Back in [May](../2025-06-01-april-may-update/index.md#trade-paperbacks) the decision was made to temporarily disable new collections (Trade Paperback, Omnibus, and Hard Covers) until better documentation was written since there handling was a source of confusion for users due to our lack of documentation.
+Back in [May](../2025-06-01-april-may-update/index.md#trade-paperbacks) the decision was made to temporarily disable new collections (Trade Paperback, Omnibus, and Hard Covers) until better documentation was written since their handling was a source of confusion for users due to our lack of documentation.

 Thankfully, `anon_hacker47` (from the [Matrix General Chat Room](https://matrix.to/#/#metrondb:matrix.org)) spent time writing new [documentation](https://metron.cloud/pages/guidelines/editing/) (located at the bottom of the page under the *Collected Editions* heading), which should help in most cases.
 Unfortunately, the comic industry isn't known for it's consistency, so there may be cases which the guidelines don't cover and in those cases it's best to ask either in the Matrix chat room or in the [Github Discussions](https://github.com/Metron-Project/metron/discussions) before adding a collected edition.